Pay With a Credit Card

-- Charge your credit card for the proper amount
+- Charge your credit card for the proper amount; and

 You will see a charge from USCIS on your credit card statement.

-For general filing information, see Form Filing Tips.
+For general filing information, see our Form Filing Tips page.

-You must pay separately for each application, petition, or request you file.
+You must pay each filing fee separately for each application, petition, or request you submit.

 We will reject your entire package if you submit:

-- A check and credit card authorization to split the payment for the same application, petition, or request
+- A check and credit card authorization to split the payment for the same application, petition, or request; or

 - A mix of money orders, checks, and credit card authorizations together for multiple applications, petitions, or requests